-- A subset (plume) within the input grid is computed using the subsetting level specified in the volumetrics module - Each cell having any nodes within the subset is analyzed - The step above is limited to selected geologic units - The portion of the cell above threshold is computed - The mass of analyte within the cell is integrated based on concentrations at all nodes (and computed cell division points) - The volumes and masses of all cells are summed - Centers of mass and eigenvectors are computed - For soil calculations the mass of analyte is directly computed from the computed mass of soil (e.g. mg/kg).
+- Each cell within the selected geologic units is analyzed - The mass of analyte within the cell is integrated based on concentrations at all nodes (and computed cell division points) - The volumes and masses of all cells are summed - · Centers of mass and eigenvectors are computed - For soil calculations the mass of analyte is directly computed from the computed mass of soil (e.g. mg/kg).
 This is affected by the soil density parameter (all densities should be entered in gm/cc). - For groundwater calculations, the mass of analyte (Chemical Mass) is computed by first determining the volume of water in each cell.
 This uses the porosity parameter and each individual cell's volume.
 From the cell's water volume, the mass of analyte is directly computed (e.g. mg/liter). - The volume of analyte (Chemical Volume) is computed from the Chemical Mass using the "Chem Density" parameter (all densities should be entered in gm/cc).